 5. Scented Geranium

-Who needs a perfumed sachet when you have a houseplant which always smells wonderful.
+When you have a houseplant which always smells wonderful there is no need for any room freshener.
 The fragrance is supposed to help put nerves to rest.
-Relatives of the ordinary household geranium, scented geranium flowers less frequently but make up for it with its leaf fragrance, which comes in an astounding array of scents: apricot, rose, nutmeg, cinnamon, lemon, mint, pineapple, ginger, lime, coconut, chocolate, and more.
-It prefers warm, sunny, dry conditions, so grow it in fairly high light.
-The leaves can also be used in your morning tea.
+Scented geranium belongs to the family of the ordinary household geranium, but flowers less frequently.
+But the fragrance of its leaves makes up for it and comes in an astounding array of scents: rose, apricot, nutmeg, lemon, cinnamon, mint, ginger, pineapple, lime, chocolate, coconut, and more.
+It grows in fairly high light as it prefers sunny, warm, dry conditions.
+You can use the leaves in your morning tea.

 6. English Ivy